 6.2 Selling to EU member states

-If you are a business based in Northern Ireland then no VAT is due when agricultural produce is sent or taken to a VAT-registered person in another EU member state but if you, as a UK flat rate farmer, sell agricultural produce to a VAT-registered person in another EU member state, you will be able to charge the flat rate addition.
-Your VAT-registered customers in other EU member states can reclaim the flat rate addition you have charged.
+If you are a business based in Northern Ireland then no VAT is due when agricultural produce is sent or taken to a VAT-registered person in an EU member state but if you, as a UK flat rate farmer, sell agricultural produce to a VAT-registered person in an EU member state, you will be able to charge the flat rate addition.
+Your VAT-registered customers in EU member states can reclaim the flat rate addition you have charged.
 You will need to issue them with a flat rate invoice so that they can do this.
 Paragraph 5.4 tells you the details you will need to include on the invoice.

 6.3 Buying from EU member states

 If you are registered for VAT in the UK and based in Northern Ireland and you buy goods from suppliers in an EU member state, on which a flat rate addition has been charged, you can reclaim this amount from the tax authority in the supplier’s EU member state.

 7. Leaving and rejoining the flat rate scheme